Learn Voiceover without a Voiceover Coach

 I have learned so much from voiceover podcasts and books.
 There are great resources out there, so you should definitely take advantage of them.
 You can learn everything from mic technique to how to brand yourself to how to deal with agents.
 Some of my favorite books and podcasts are here.

-Get a demo
+Get a voice over demo

 If you’re a real DIYer, at least run your demo decisions by a group of trusted voice actors in one of the online groups or forums you joined.